psrc/urbansim2/README.md

 ```
 @orca.step('repmres_estimate')
-def repmres_estimate(parcels):
+def repmres_estimate(parcels, zones, gridcells):
-    return utils.hedonic_estimate("repmres.yaml", parcels, None)
+    return utils.hedonic_estimate("repmres.yaml", parcels, [zones, gridcells],
+                                  out_cfg = "repmrescoef.yaml")
 ```

 This tells us that the model is using a specification defined in the file  ``configs/repmres.yaml``.
-Note that this file is used as an input as well as output, so the estimation results can be found there.
-New variables should be implemented in the directory ``psrc_urbansim/vars``, depending on the corresponding dataset.
+Estimated coefficients are stored in ``configs/repmrescoef.yaml``.
+New variables should be implemented in the directory ``psrc_urbansim/vars``, in a file that corresponds to the affected dataset.